-- This is a 3 per cent increase on the previous 12 months when 9,703 cattle were slaughtered.
+- This is a 3% increase on the previous 12 months when 9,703 cattle were slaughtered.

 - The overall trend is variable.
 Much of the rise since 2014 is attributable to increased use of high-sensitivity testing.
 For example, gamma-testing, removal of Inconclusive Reactors (IRs) and severe interpretation of the skin test have all been used with the intention of clearing up infection and reducing the risk of the disease spreading and breakdowns recurring.